davemaurer/daily_exercises/classes_basic.md

 We can see that inside the `Dog` class we have the `initialize` method that contains two variables. `@name` and `@color`.

+It's always about values:

 The whole reason files, classes, methods, and variables exist in Ruby is to do stuff with values.
 Values come in many forms, but when given to a user, they are almost always a basic data type (string, integer, symbol, boolean) and usually strings and numbers(integers).
-It helps to think about the reason code is a thing.
-It's a thing so we humans can get output.
+It helps to think about the reason we use programs.
+It's so we humans can get output.
 Without values of some sort there is no output.
-As a developer your job is to create, store, retrieve and manipulate the values we need for our output.
+As a developer, your job is to create, store, retrieve and manipulate the values we need for our output.
+That merits repeating.
+Programming is ALL about creating, storing, retrieving, and manipulating values.

+We can create values by assigning: `x = "Hello"`, or by simply outputting something for a user: `puts "Hello"` We store values using variables, files, databases, data structures (arrays/hashes), and local memory RAM.
+We retrieve values by running files, instantiating or calling classes, and calling variables and methods.

 So.
 Classes are just suped up value holders.